Ballarat: Performing arts

 Ballarat has a lively and well-established theatrical community, with several local ensembles as well as a number of large performing arts venues.
 Major performing arts venues include the 800-capacity Her Majesty's Theatre, the 857 seat Wendouree Centre for Performing Arts and the Loreto Abbey Theatre in the Mary's Mount Centre which is part of Loreto College a Roman Catholic girls school with 500 seats.
 Ballarat also hosts the smaller 90 seat Post Office Box Theatre which is also used by Federation University's Performing Arts Academy program.

-Some notable theatre organisations in Ballarat include Ballarat National Theatre (since 1938); BLOC (Ballarat Light Opera Company; since 1959); the amateur theatre troupe Creswick Theatre Company (since 1981); and the female-led boutique company, Salty Theatre (established 2018).
+Notable theatre organisations in Ballarat include Ballarat National Theatre (since 1938); BLOC (Ballarat Light Opera Company; since 1959); the amateur theatre troupe Creswick Theatre Company (since 1981); and the female-led boutique company, Salty Theatre (established 2018).

 The Ballarat Civic Hall is a large public building constructed in 1956 as a general purpose venue.
-Its stripped classical design was heavily criticised during its planning, however it has gained some cultural significance to the city with its cavernous spaces holding many significant events over the years.
+Its stripped classical design was heavily criticised during its planning, but it has gained some cultural significance to the city with its cavernous spaces holding many significant events over the years.
 Civic Hall was closed in 2002 and public pressure forced the council to redevelop it in 2018 as a modern performing arts and exposition centre.
 The refurbished building is a modern interpretation of its original 1950s built form and features a 1000 capacity main hall capable of use for concerts, meetings and civic events.

 The Regent Cinemas, which opened in the heart of the city in 1928, was once the largest picture palace in regional Victoria, with nearly 2,000 seats in stalls and balcony.
 It was designed by noted Melbourne theatre architect Cedric Heise Ballantyne, and who was also responsible designing the Regent Theatre on Collins Street, Melbourne.
 After the interiors were damaged by fire in 1943 (although the front facade survived), the architectural firm Cowper, Murphy & Appleford redesigned the building.
 Hoyts ran the cinema from its inception until it closed the venue in 1964 or 1970.
 It was acquired and renovated by the Anderson family, who reopened it in 1976.
 It was completely refurbished and the interiors redesigned to create a multiplex containing three separate theatres in 1986, and a further three screens were added in the early 2000s.
 The facade remained intact, and the sign at its entrance showed the words "The Regent Multiplex", while the vertical sign simply said "Regent".
 On 24 June 2024, the owners announced the closure of the cinema, effective immediately, to the dismay of many patrons and the mayor of Ballarat.

 Ballarat has its own symphony orchestra, the Ballarat Symphony Orchestra, which was formed in 1987.

 The city has several dance clubs as well as a highly active live music and jazz scene.